mossmatters/mossmattersweb/blog/_posts/2021-09-24-yanni-native-plant-grant.md

 ![](/assets/images/blog/yanni_grassland.jpeg){:class="img-responsive"}

 We are pleased to announce that Ph.D.
-Candidate Yanni Chen has received a research grant from the Native Plant Society of Texas, for her project titled: **"Ecoregion Variation Impacts on Gene Expression Associated with Smoke-induced Germination in *Bouteloua gracilis*, Shortgrass Prairie Native Species"**
+Candidate Yanni Chen has received an Ann Miller Gonzalez Graduate Research Grant from the [Native Plant Society of Texas](https://npsot.org/wp/education/research-grants/), for her project titled: **"Ecoregion Variation Impacts on Gene Expression Associated with Smoke-induced Germination in *Bouteloua gracilis*, Shortgrass Prairie Native Species"**

 *Bouteloua gracilis* (blue grama) is a grass native to Texas and plays an important role in cattle grazing, landscape construction, and shortgrass prairie restoration.
 Smoke, as a low cost efficient seed dormancy breaking treatment, has proven its effectiveness on *B. gracilis*.
 However, the seed source of *B.